diyesh/vendify/README.md

 - [brands.scss][brands_scss].
 - [brands.min.js][brands_javascript].

 You then need to add the assets to your theme layout.
 Firstly, add in the <b>brands.scss</b> file to your head.
-Below is an example of how it should look:
+Below is an example of how it should look.
+Please remember to add this after all other assets, else you will get conflict and shit.

+<h5>Stylesheet</h5>
 <pre>
-	{{ 'brands.scss.css' | asset_url | stylesheet_tag }} // Include this
+	{{ 'brands.scss.css' | asset_url | stylesheet_tag }}
-	</head> // Do NOT include this
 </pre>

-Now at the very bottom of your page add the javascript file:
+<h5>Javascript</h5>
 <pre>
 	{{ 'brands.min.js' | asset_url | script_tag }} // Include this
-	</body> // Do NOT include this
-	</html> // Do NOT include this
 </pre>